 Code

-## Set up ----# Load librarieslibrary(dplyr)library(ggplot2)# Load dataindividual <- readr::read_csv( here::here("data", "individual.csv")) |>select(stem_diameter, height, growth_form)## Subset analysis data ----analysis_df <- individual %>%filter(complete.cases(.), growth_form !="liana")## Order growth form levels gf_levels <-table(analysis_df$growth_form) |>sort() |>names()analysis_df <- analysis_df |>mutate(growth_form =factor(growth_form, levels = gf_levels))
+## Setup ----# Load librarieslibrary(dplyr)library(ggplot2)# Load dataindividual <- readr::read_csv( here::here("data", "individual.csv"))## Subset analysis data ----# Select columns of interestanalysis_df <- individual |>select(stem_diameter, height, growth_form)# Filter to complete casesanalysis_df <- analysis_df |>filter(complete.cases(analysis_df))## Order growth form levels ----gf_levels <-table(analysis_df$growth_form) |>sort() |>names()analysis_df <- analysis_df |>mutate(growth_form =factor(growth_form,levels = gf_levels ))

 Table 1